heathsc/bs_call/README.md

 Before starting the installation of bscall, you should check if your system has the GSL library already installed.

-If your system does not have GSL library then you can download it from [GSL](https://www.gnu.org/software/gsl/) and follow the installation steps.
-Once GSL is available on your system then you can compile and install bscall.
+If your system does not have the hts library (htslib - used by samtools and bcftools) then you should install it before proceeding.

 Configure: